 Available for immediate dispatch

-Fivelac is an updated version of Threelac and has some extra probiotics plus a pre-biotic food source , but before Fivelac came along lots of our customers said Threelac was the best thing that ever happened to them, so worth trying Threelac first and save yourself a few pounds.
+Fivelac is an updated version of Threelac and has some extra probiotics plus a pre-biotic food source , but before it was introduced lots of our customers had said that Threelac was the best thing that ever happened to them, so worth trying Threelac first and save yourself a few pounds.
 You can alway come back and try Fivelac later if you wish.

 Suggestion: If you are new to Threelac and Fivelac (5lac) try Threelac first as it will cost you less and if it works then stick with it.